-Log4j Tutorial : Adding Log4j logging to your project
+Log4j Tutorial : Adding Log4j logger to your project

 If you are new to Log4j, here is a short description on what is it and why should we care about it:

-How to add Log4j support to your project?
+How to add Log4j logger support to your project?

 1. Download the latest Log4j distribution from Apache website (at the time of this article is written, the latest version of Log4j is 1.2) and put the log4j-xxx.jar in your project class path.
 For Java web application, you can place the jar file in WEB-INF/lib folder.
 For Java applications, you can place the jar in any folder, but remember to add the folder to your classpath.